daniel5151/choochoos/docs/k2/kernel2.md

 ## Send-Receive-Reply

-SRR is implemented by adding a `state` field to each `TaskDescriptor`, which is the following tagged union:
+SRR is implemented by adding a `TaskState state;` field to each `TaskDescriptor`. `TaskState` is a tagged union with the following structure:

 ```cpp
 struct TaskState {